Discover the Wildlife Wonders of the World's Last Best Wilderness

 - Benefit from More than a Half-Century of Expertise

-Tandem kayaks deploy quickly and allow for personal, close-up exploration among the sculptural majesty of Antarctica’s icebergs.
-A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along Antarctica’s calm bays and coastlines.
+Tandem kayaks deploy quickly and allow for close-up exploration among the sculptural majesty of Antarctica’s icebergs.
+A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along Antarctica’s bays and coastlines.
 A mobile platform enables fast, safe deployment of kayaks within minutes of finding an anchorage, with plenty of kayaks for personal encounters with the ice and its creatures at your own pace.
 Led by veteran Expedition Leaders, hikes and activities on shore are accessible at a variety of physical exertion levels.
 A remotely operated underwater vehicle (ROV) and undersea interpretive specialist give passengers a rare opportunity to view Antarctica’s seldom-seen underwater world.
 An onboard National Geographic photographer helps ensure you get the best shots.

 - See the Undersea

 Unique to Lindblad, each voyage hosts an undersea specialist who suits up for polar waters, dives to capture vivid HD video footage and shares it on plasma screens in the ship’s lounge.
 Going even deeper, the ship’s hydrophone lets passengers listen in on whales while a remotely operated vehicle (ROV) capable of exploring depths up to 1,000 feet films the places where no diver can go.
-The ROV and polar dives provide a rare journey into the virtually unknown Antarctic undersea, while you enjoy the underwater expedition from a warm and dry spot above board.
+The ROV and polar dives provide a rare journey into the virtually unknown Antarctic undersea, while you enjoy the underwater expedition from a warm and dry spot on board.
 For the bird’s eye view, a remote-controlled crow’s nest camera broadcasts real-time footage on individual cabin video screens.

 - Sail with Top Experts Who Specialize in Antarctica